gemini-testing/testplane-retry-command/docs/en/testplane-retry-command.md

 The condition under which you need to retry.
 There are 2 values available:
 * `blank-screenshot` &mdash; retry the low-level screenshot command [takeScreenshot][take-screenshot] if an empty screenshot is returned as a result of the command;
-* `assert-view-failed` &mdash; retry hermione's high-level command `assertView` to take a screenshot if it failed.
+* `assert-view-failed` &mdash; retry testplane's high-level command `assertView` to take a screenshot if it failed.

 ### browsers